peterbeeshop/react-stock-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Project Overview
+This app is a stock app that allows users to add a particular stock to their watchlist or portfolio, so that they can track it's performance overtime and see what their returns would be.
+I was responsible for building the front-end using React with typescript and the back-end using Node.js and Express.
+I also integrated the website with a payment gateway (pay-pal) and implemented user authentication and authorization using JSON Web Tokens.
+Open [this link](https://wallstreetfinds.netlify.app/) to view the live project.

+## The techonologies used are:

+*   Yarn
+*   React
+*   Typescript
+*   Redux toolkit
+*   Material UI icons
+*   react-router-dom v6
+*   Google OAuth
+*   React query

-## Available Scripts
+## Installation Instructions

-In the project directory, you can run:

-### `yarn start`
+To install this app, follow these steps:

+- Clone this repository to your local machine
+- Navigate to the root directory of the project using cd your-repo
+- Install the required dependencies by running `yarn || yarn install`
+- Once the dependencies are installed, you need to setup the development environment to run on `https` and not `http`.
+You can follow this guide on how to do so, this is so that we can use secure cookies across the browser from our backend  - [how to setup https in dev env](https://web.dev/how-to-use-local-https/).
+- Once the dependencies are installed and https is setup , start the app by running `yarn start`
-Runs the app in the development mode.\
+- The above command runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [https://localhost:3000](https://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- You also need to clone the backend repo, install the dependecies and start the dev server, for the fronted to work as expected.

 ### `yarn build`